Sin Cowe Island

 This island has been controlled by Vietnam since 1974, first by South Vietnam's ARVN Navy, followed by the Navy of the Socialist Republic of Vietnam after 1975.
-The island is also claimed by China, the Philippines and Taiwan.
+The island is also claimed by China, the Philippines and Taiwan (the Republic of China).
+In December 1960, the United States Military Assistance Advisory Group requested permission from Taiwan's Republic of China Ministry of National Defense to carry out surveys at this island, which was approved.

 It is part of the Union Banks.
 According to reports for 2025, Vietnam expanded the island to 13 hectares with land reclaimed from the sea.

 Sin Cowe Island, viewed from the south.

 Topography and Structures

 Sin Cowe island is garrisoned by Vietnamese soldiers.
 The structures on it include a two-storied government building, anti aircraft guns, artillery and a Vietnamese Sovereignty marker.

 There is also a civilian population with a school, children's playground, medical station and wind turbines for electricity generation.